Gmail Quota exceeded error / 429 response

 Resolving Each Limit

-Each limit can be resolved either by:
+Each limit can be resolved by:

-1. Reducing the Limits on Queries:
+1. Reducing the Limits on Queries

-2. Reducing the Frequency of Queries:
+2. Reducing the Frequency of Queries

-• Implement exponential backoff.
+• Implement exponential backoff for retries

-3. Splitting Processing Across Multiple Gmail Accounts.
+3. Splitting Processing Across Multiple Accounts

 Note: Per-user limits cannot be increased by Google for any reason.